Purdue-CS193/homework-0-SaiVChebrolu/index.md

+# Sai Chebrolu's First CS193 Homework
+- First thing I like about the class is that it is taught by students
+- I also like how the homework instructions are extremely detailed

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.